junwatu/amon-php-codeigniter/README.md

 	$this->load-config('amonconfig');

-or use config autoload feature from codeigniter with editing file autoload.php in application/config folder
+or use config file autoload feature from codeigniter.
+To use this feature edit file autoload.php in application/config folder

 	$autoload['config'] = array('amonconfig');